json-schema-org/json-schema-org.github.io/index.md

 ### JSON Hyper-Schema

--   describes your existing API - no new structures required
--   links (including [URI Templates](http://tools.ietf.org/html/rfc6570) for target URIs)
--   forms - specify a JSON Schema for the desired data
+-   make any JSON format a hypermedia format - no constraints on document structure
+-   use [URI Templates](https://tools.ietf.org/html/rfc6570) with instance data
+-   describe client data for use with links using JSON Schema
+-   recognize collections and collection items _coming soon!_

 </div>